 Georgia state law allows animals being trained as service animals for persons with physical, sight, and or hearing impairments the same access that is afforded animals that are already trained and certified {O.C.G.A §30-4-2}.
 However, documentation stating that the handler is working with an accredited agency is required.
-Each animal must wear a collar, leash, or other appropriate apparel or device that identifies the animal with the accredited school for which the animal is being raised, and the handler must have available for inspection credentials from the accredited school for which the animal is being raised.

-RESPONSIBILITIES OF PEOPLE WITH DISABILITES USING SERVICE OR COMFORT
+RESPONSIBILITIES OF PEOPLE WITH DISABILITES USING SERVICE OR COMFORT ANIMALS

-Augusta University is not responsible for the care or supervision of service or assistive animals.
+Augusta University is not responsible for the care or supervision of service or comfort animals.